Automattic/wp-calypso/packages/composite-checkout/README.md

 }
 ```

 Within the components, the Hook `usePaymentMethod()` will return an object of the above form with the key of the currently selected payment method or null if none is selected.
-To retrieve all the payment methods and their properties, the function `getPaymentMethods()` will return an array that contains them all.
+To retrieve all the payment methods and their properties, the Hook `useAllPaymentMethods()` will return an array that contains them all.

 ## Data Stores